Questions and Answers......

 What comes with my Bengal kitten?

 With each of our kittens you will receive their TICA registration (Breeders slip) to show that they are purebred Bengals.
 You will also receive one month of free Pet Insurance from Trupanion to be activated within 24 hours of pickup (before or after).
-We spay and neuter all of our pet kittens as well as Microchip, Vaccinate twice and give worming medicine.
-On the day of visitation you will receive a copy of the contract as well as other information.
-We often have kits with toys and food we send home, as well as a kitten blanket.
+We Vaccinate twice (sometimes 3 times depending on the kittens age) and give worming medicine.
+On the day of visitation you will receive a copy of the contract as well as other helpful information.
+We often have kits with toys and food we send home, as well as a kitten blankets when available.

 Can I harness train my Bengal kitten?